-- You need to hold the head joint with your left hand & place your lower lip on the wide side of the embouchure.
+- You need to hold the head joint with your left hand and place your lower lip on the wide side of the embouchure.

-- Put your right hand on the open end of the head joint & cover it.
+- Put your right hand on the open end of the head joint and cover it.

-- Tuck the corners of your mouth in a little & gently blow across the hole.
+- Tuck the corners of your mouth in a little and gently blow across the hole.

 - When blowing, avoid puffing your cheeks, as the air should rise from your diaphragm.
 You should practice this for at least a week.

-- When playing, use your left hand thumb & place it on the triangle-shaped key on the back of the body, while your first finger will be placed on the second, small key on the front, skip the next key & place your second and third fingers on the next two keys.
+- When playing, use your left hand thumb and place it on the triangle-shaped key on the back of the body, while your first finger will be placed on the second, small key on the front, skip the next key and place your second and third fingers on the next two keys.

 - Place your little finger on the lever which extends out from the body.
 Your right hand should only be used to support the flute.